codescrum/rails-template-docker-kubernetes/README.md

 - In order to be compliant with the [config section](http://12factor.net/config) in the [twelve factor app](http://12factor.net/) methodology, we can also use environment variables (ENV) whenever necessary. `config/secrets.yml` as other YAML files in Rails is passed first through ERB, this behaviour gives us the chance to set our ENV using `dotenv` which allows us to load environment variables from an `.env` file into ENV in the configured environment.

 - Keeping an easy deployment is a priority, and it is clear that using an ENV approach seems to cover this concern, but you can obtain the benefits of an hybrid solution by using a rich object support and ENV approach.
-Our experience has taught us that the sensitive data and the external integration credentials is a real concern for both the staging and production environments (especially for scenarios with limited control as Heroku), however you can manage this responsibility with ease, in your own servers you always can use capistrano (or similar solutions) for automating the remote installation (`secrets.yml`) for every application server (this process is still missing in this template, but in the future it will be included).
+Our experience has taught us that the sensitive data and the external integration credentials is a real concern for both the staging and production environments (especially for scenarios with limited control as Heroku), however you can manage this responsibility with ease, in your own servers you always can use capistrano (or similar solutions) for automating the remote installation of the `secrets.yml` file in each application server.
 On the other hand, you can also configure your application so that it’s compliant with Heroku.
+This template does not come bundled with capistrano or anything so you can choose what to do, but we recommend that you stick with the ["Store config in the environment" premise on 12factor](http://12factor.net/config).

-To configure this template for a standard Heroku deployment, you just have to add/uncomment a little deployment hack that you can see this at the end of `config/application.rb` file (remember that the secrets file is gitignored).
+To configure this template for a standard Heroku deployment, you just have to add/uncomment a little deployment hack that you can see at the end of `config/application.rb` file (remember that the `secrets.yml` file is gitignored) in order to copy the example files that come with environment variable fetching inside of them via erb.

-- One of the most important things in our context is ‘convention over configuration’, and **secrets** is the default approach (and convention) for managing the sensitive info in the Rails community (although we really think a better name would be "app_config").
+- One of the most important things in our context is ‘convention over configuration’, and **secrets** is the default approach (and convention) for managing sensitive information in the Rails community (although we really think a better name would be "app_config").

 - Secure defaults, the new convention has agreed that the `secret_key_base` (used to verify the integrity of signed cookies) will be stored in the **secrets** file, you can see more info [here](http://guides.rubyonrails.org/upgrading_ruby_on_rails.html#config-secrets-yml) and [here](http://stackoverflow.com/questions/25426940/what-is-the-use-of-secret-key-base-in-rails-4)